 German Pinschers like to eat real food.
 You can feed them chicken, beef, lamb, turkey, venison, lamb, or fish.
-A small amount of fresh vegetables and fruits will also be very good.
+A small number of fresh vegetables and fruits will also be very good.

 As a medium-sized dog breed, the German Pinscher can also be fed with high-quality commercial dog food.

 Because this is a high-energy working breed, an active breed formula may be more appropriate to meet his requirements.

 How Much Exercise Does a German Pinscher Need?

 Their medium size makes these dogs very appealing to people who live in apartments.
 However, this is not their ideal living situation.

 German Pinschers need room to run and play.
 People who love the outdoors make excellent matches for this breed.